beckywagner4/siftr/README.md

 ## Important Functions

-Currently, the feature of the package is the ease of reading SIFT data.
+Currently, the only feature of the package is simplifying the reading-in of SIFT data.
 The key function is `read_sift`, which simply reads in SIFT data and returns a list of data frames, e.g.:

 ```
 siftr::read_sift("~/Van sampling-drive 1-20210118-121331.csv")